How to Announce New Features for Your B2B SaaS Product (and How Not to)

 - Run remarketing ads that spread the word about them

-These three options are better path forward and they’re a more potent way of creating buzz.
+These three options are a better path forward and they’re a more potent way of creating buzz.

 Sick of low conversion rates and poor-fit prospects?
 Schedule a Free SaaS Scale Session to learn more about how we can help you increase traffic and lead quality.